Gambler’s Fallacy

 How to Explain the Gambler’s Fallacy

-The gambler’s fallacy goes beyond how we make decisions – some argue that it affects how we make sense of the world.
-Remember, the gambler’s fallacy is a bias that is influenced by past events.
+The gambler’s fallacy goes beyond how we make decisions - some argue that it affects how we make sense of the world.
+Remember, the gambler’s fallacy is a bias influenced by past events.
 We may link our decision to stay at the slots because of past events.
 But we may also explain what is happening now based on what happened in the past.

 How to Avoid The Gambler’s Fallacy